SZB0621/AICU_REL2_homework_project/README.md

 arXiv:1907.10902 [cs.LG]
 ```

-The description of the Project, the Learning algorithms and the optimizer algorithm can be found in the [Documentation](https://github.com/SZB0621/AICU_REL2_homework_project/blob/main/Documentation.pdf) file.

-The executable jupyter notebook is stored in thisfile: [TeamAICU_LF_Solution_with_SB3_and_Optuna_clean_V1_0](https://github.com/SZB0621/AICU_REL2_homework_project#the-setup-requires-the-following-components)
+The executable jupyter notebook is stored in this file: [TeamAICU_LF_Solution_with_SB3_and_Optuna_clean_V1_0](https://github.com/SZB0621/AICU_REL2_homework_project/blob/main/TeamAICU_LF_Solution_with_SB3_and_Optuna_clean_V1_1.ipynb)

+In the notebook you can find the section about:
+ - Installingt the necessary packages
+ - importing requierements
+ - Creating optimizer and tester functions (i.e.: CallBacks, optimize_ppo/a2c, pruner, pickle, evaluation...)
+ - Creating models and training policies
+ - Plotting the optimizer results, with the given hyperparameters